li2008kui/corefx/Documentation/project-docs/cross-platform-cryptography.md

 libraries are FIPS-validated, of course).The biggest con is that not all system libraries offer the same capabilities.
 While the core capabilities are present across the various platforms, there are some rough edges.

+### Versioning

+In .NET Core 1.0 and .NET Core 1.1 the macOS implementation of the cryptography classes was based on OpenSSL.
+In .NET Core 2.0 the dependency was changed to use Apple's Security.framework.
+Within this document "macOS" should use the values for "Linux" if running .NET Core 1.x.

 ## Hash Algorithms

 Hash algorithms, and HMAC algorithms, are very standard bytes-in-bytes-out operations.